amerkay/wp-beacon-multi-currency-forms/src/wp-beacon-crm-donate/README.md

 **A:** The plugin will automatically select the default currency you've configured for that form.

 ### Q: Can I customize the styling?
 **A:** Yes!
 The plugin uses your theme's styling by default.
+You can:
+- Use the built-in color pickers to customize primary and brand colors
-You can add custom CSS in **Appearance → Customize → Additional CSS**.
-The main CSS classes are:
+- Add custom CSS in **Appearance → Customize → Additional CSS**
+- Use your page builder's styling options (Elementor/Divi)

+Main CSS classes for advanced styling:
 - `.wpbcd-wrap` - Main container
 - `.wpbcd-card` - CTA box card
 - `.wpbcd-btn` - Buttons
 - `.wpbcd-select` - Dropdowns
+- `.wpbcd-tab` - Frequency and amount buttons

+CSS variables you can override:
+- `--wpbcd-primary` - Primary button color
+- `--wpbcd-brand` - Brand color for tabs/links
+- `--wpbcd-text` - Text color
+- `--wpbcd-border` - Border color

 ### Q: Do I need a BeaconCRM account?
 **A:** Yes, you need an active BeaconCRM account with configured donation forms for each currency you want to support.